Ageing the Old

-Human Skeletal Biologist Simon Mays describes on-going research into a potential new age-estimation method for older adult skeletons from archaeological sites.
+Human Skeletal Biologist Simon Mays describes a potential new age-estimation method for older adult skeletons from archaeological sites.

-Contemporary sources record their age at death, providing a useful control experiment.
-I found that the reduction in the height of the jaw bone where molars had been lost bore a fairly consistent relationship with age in older adults.
+This means that tooth wear cannot usually be used as an ageing method for older people.
+When a tooth is lost, the bone at the socket and surrounding area is gradually resorbed (removed) so that the height of the jaw in that area becomes less (see photo below).
+This process continues, apparently at a fairly steady rate, throughout life.
+In a collection of 19th century Dutch skeletons of known age at death, I found that this reduction in height of the jaw bone where molars had been lost bore a fairly consistent relationship with age in older adults.
 This suggested that it might be a potential way of estimating age in older people.

 Testing the new method

 A problem with many techniques for estimating age at death is that the rate at which the skeleton changes with age seems to vary in different populations.
-Testing the new method therefore has to include different populations to see if it is generally applicable, and to study what additional factors might affect this method’s reliability.
+It is therefore vital to test the new method on different populations in order to see if it is generally applicable, and to study what additional factors might affect its reliability.

 The specific project aims are to shed light on the following questions: